Aouei/gee_acolite/paper.md

 # Availability

 The source code for `GEE ACOLITE` is available on GitHub at https://github.com/Aouei/gee_acolite under the GNU General Public License v3.0.
 Documentation, examples, and API reference are included in the repository.
-The library requires ACOLITE to be installed separately from https://github.com/acolite/acolite.
+The library requires ACOLITE source code from https://github.com/acolite/acolite.c

 # Acknowledgements